 André is named after Dominique Portet’s father, a former vineyard and winery manager at Château Lafite-Rothschild in France.
 The wine is made only in exceptional vintages and honours the faith and learning on which our 10-generation winemaking heritage is built.

-2012 marks the third release of the wine.
+2014 marks the fifth release of this wine.
 It comprises 100% Cabernet Sauvignon from the Pyrenees and Yarra Valley.
 The Pyrenees fruit is from 40-year-old vines grown on gravel/quartz soils, ideal for elegance and structure.
 The Yarra fruit comes from 20-year-old vines on soils with more clay and broken rock.
 It adds mid-palate flesh and cool fruit freshness.